jerryzhenleicai/LevelDB.jl/README.md

 Commit the WriteBatch into the database as an atomic write.

+## TODO

+In additiona to key lookups, LevelDB supports iterator based range searches.
+For example one can list all entries whose keys are between Bar and Foo.

 ## Author

 Jerry Zhenlei Cai ( jpenguin@gmail dot com )